 Ronald Reagan famously said, “Government isn’t the solution, it’s the problem.”
 His solution was to shrink the government.

 I learned the opposite lesson — that if you’re not happy with your government, then the solution is to get more involved thereby making the government bigger.
 Or rather, it’s not the size of government that matters, it’s the size of our participation.

 I started this journey with the mindset of a consumer.
 I didn’t like that our community board raised dues every year.
 I grumbled.
 I wondered why.

 Now I know why.
 It’s because I didn’t get off my ass and help.
 My and others’ lack of participation is a key part of the problem.

 Co-managing a community’s resources demands a lot of commitment, time, attention, skill, and labor.
 Money is needed too, but that’s just the ante.
 If you don’t get personally involved and outsource the work to professionals, then you’ll probably end up paying too much for shitty results like we did.

 By experiencing this on the scale of our 57 household community, I got the strong sense that this is what’s happened in the United States.
 We’ve outsourced governing our resources to professionals, and now we don’t like that they’ve arranged things to benefit themselves.

 There’s plenty of blame to go around, but a lot lay with us.
 Americans only spend about 15 minutes a day on public life.
 Perhaps we’ve gotten what we deserve?
 In any case, I now strongly believe that’s far, far too little participation in public life to get good results.

 Luckily the solution is simple — we must dramatically increase our participation in public life, from neighborhood associations to national politics and everything in between.

-Nero fiddled while Rome burned, but we risk letting the world burn while watching Netflix if we don’t get deeply, seriously involved in management of our life-giving resources.
+Nero fiddled while Rome burned, but we risk letting the world burn while watching Netflix if we don’t get deeply, seriously involved in management of our life-giving local resources.
 There’s no amount of money that can make up for lack of care.
 The world needs us.